 University Award for Excellence in International Education

-The University Award for Excellence in International Education each year recognizes one member of Binghamton University's faculty or staff for outstanding efforts in support of the university's longstanding commitment to internationalization.
+Each year, the University Award for Excellence in International Education recognizes one member of Binghamton University's faculty or staff for outstanding efforts in support of the university's longstanding commitment to internationalization.

 Both Binghamton University faculty and staff are eligible to be nominated for this award.
 However, previous recipients of Chancellor's or University Awards whose outstanding contributions to international education were cited as grounds for their selection should not be nominated for this award.